akeyess/akeyess/README.md

    - **Health & Fitness**
       - Huge believer in "***Health is Wealth***" and "***You Are What You Eat***".
 A healthy lifestyle doesn't have to be a challenge it could be fun.
 I think everyone can live a happier life if they can live a healthier one.
 I would love to ***positively change*** the health of ***others*** with ***Research Methods and Data Science***.
    - **Entertainment**
       - Since a child I've been immersed in the entertainment industry, from TV shows and Gaming, to Social Media and YouTube.
 Extensive use of many social applications (***Facebook, Reddit, Discord, Instagram, Twitter***) I've always found myself looking for a full understanding of what's going on.
-I would take the time to look through settings to learn more and cause I'd be curious.
+I would take the time to look through settings to learn more about how underlying components influence the content.

 ## Contact Info :mailbox: